senatov/MiMiNavigator/README.md

 - **Menus** menu item models and top menu rendering.

-Other resources include asset catalogs, entitlements files, and a `refreshVersionFile.zsh` script that updates the `.version` string.
+Other resources include asset catalogs, entitlements files, and a `refreshVersionFile.zsh` script that updates the `Gui/curr_version.asc` string.

 ---